-As we see, in the case of profile 1 in figure 25, the contact boundary (through which the vaporization of gold into water occurs) is not on the binodal of pure gold.
+As one can see in the case of profile 1 in figure 25, the contact boundary (through which the vaporization of gold into water occurs) is not on the binodal of pure gold.
 The fact is that we are dealing with a binary system of gold and water.
 Let the pressure in bynary system significantly exceed the critical pressure which in the case of pure gold is 5300 bar.
 Then the binodal will undergo significant changes in the vicinity of the critical point and at the condensation curve.
-Temperature dependence of saturated gold vapor pressure $p{\text{sat}}(T) \to p{\text{sat}}(T, p{\text{sum}})$ and the dependence of the surface tension coefficient on temperature $\sigma(T) \to \sigma(T, p{\text{sum}})$ will also be changed.
-Here $p{\text{sum}}$ is the pressure in the binary system.
+Temperature dependence of saturated gold vapor pressure $p{\text{sat}}(T) \rightarrow p{\text{sat}}(T, p{\text{sum}})$ and the dependence of the surface tension coefficient on temperature $\sigma(T) \rightarrow \sigma(T, p{\text{sum}})$ will also be changed.
+Here p{sum} is the pressure in the binary system.
 In the region of the diffusion mixture, the total pressure is the sum of the partial pressures of water and gold vapor.
-Gold vapor pressure is limited by the critical pressure for pure gold $p{\text{cr}}$ .
+Gold vapor pressure is limited by the critical pressure for pure gold p{cr} .

-There is currently no information on the functions $p{\rm sat}(T,p{\rm sum})$ and $\sigma(T,p{\rm sum})$ .
+There is currently no information on the functions $p{\text{sat}}(T, p{\text{sum}})$ and $\sigma(T, p{\text{sum}})$.
 However, specifically in our situation, profile 1 in figure 25 corresponds to the graphs in figures 16 and 17.
-We see that the stiffness of the condensed phase (not too close to the critical point) is so high that even significant excesses of the binary pressure over the pressure $p{\rm cr}$ only slightly shift the hydrodynamic profile relative to the binodal of pure gold on the plane $\rho, T$ .
-Consequently, with moderate excesses of the pressure $p{\rm sum}$ over the pressure $p{\rm cr}$ , corrections to the dependences for pure gold are small.
+We see that the stiffness of the condensed phase (not too close to the critical point) is so high that even significant excesses of the binary pressure over the pressure p{cr} only slightly shift the hydrodynamic profile relative to the binodal of pure gold on the plane ρ, T .
+Consequently, with moderate excesses of the pressure p{sum} over the pressure p{cr} , corrections to the dependences for pure gold are small.

-In the calculations given in Sections 4-10, we used a one-dimensional two-temperature hydrodynamic finite difference code partitioned by Lagrangian cells.
+In the calculations given in sections 4-10, we used a 1D two-temperature hydrodynamic finite difference code partitioned by Lagrangian cells.
 In this code, water is adjacent to gold in the contact Lagrangian cell.
 In the contact cell, a chain of Lagrangian water cells borders a chain of Lagrangian gold cells.
 The used version of the code does not allow one to take into account the mutual diffusion of gold and water, since Lagrangian cells with the mixture are not provided.
 Accordingly, in our code there is no evaporation of gold into water with the formation of a diffusion mixture.
 Therefore, in all figures above, pure gold borders on pure water.